BEST REHYDRATION METHODS

 As your body is unable to retain the fluids you have consumed, you will find it much difficult to rehydrate yourself.
 This is why it is often said that water is the best beverage for rehydration and coffee and sodas can actually cause more harm than good.

 Milk is one of the foremost rehydration beverages you can find.
 It is a highly nutritious drink, containing loads of calcium which your body needs to preserve bone health.
-However, what you may not realize is that milk is more effective sports drinks and any other rehydration powder or rehydration products you try.
+However, what you may not realize is that milk is more effective than sports drinks and any other rehydration powder or rehydration products you try.
 This is especially true in instances where your body undergoes excessive fluid loss due to strenuous physical activity.

 However, this does not mean you can go for any type of milk.
 You have to go for the skimmed or fat-free variety.
 This will ensure your calorie and fat intake remains minimal while your body gets the hydration and calcium it needs.
 The reason for this is that excessive fat intake can curb fluid retention, making it difficult for you to properly rehydrate.